fanxiule/fanxiule.github.io/_pages/cv.md

 Work experience
 ======
 * **Graduate Researcher**, University of Waterloo, 2020.09-2022.07
-  * Combined model-based and data-driven techniques to develop a self-supervised stereo matching framework for real-time applications in PyTorch
-  * Collaborated with Avidbots Corp. to design an unsupervised deep learning-based depth estimation algorithm used by mobile robots in indoor environments
+  * Integrated model-based techniques with data-driven methods in PyTorch to improve self-supervised stereo-matching accuracy by ~3.5% while maintaining a frame rate of 30+ fps on a medium-grade GPU
+  * Designed a patent-pending unsupervised stereo-matching model for high-quality indoor depth estimation in collaboration with Avidbots Corp.
-  * Conducted research on adaptive control for a mobile robot to identify and track unknown paths
+  * Proposed a parameter identification and control strategy that allowed a mobile robot to identify and follow unknown paths with low error
-  * Developed a dense visual servoing algorithm for a mobile robot with stereo vision in ROS
+  * Developed a ROS-based dense visual servoing algorithm that achieved accurate motion control for a mobile robot with stereo image data
-  * Reproduced various deep learning-based object detection and depth estimation models
+  * Reproduced various deep learning-based object detection and depth estimation models to support research activities
 * **Teaching Assistant**, University of Waterloo, 2021.01-2022.04
-  * Delivered lab sessions and tutorials for ME 360 - Introduction to Control Systems and ME 547 - Robot Manipulators: Kinematics, Dynamics, Control
+  * Delivered tutorials and lab sessions for courses in automatic control systems and robot manipulators
+  * Contributed to virtual environments for different robotic arms using MATLAB/Simulink and Simscape to enable the delivery of remote lab sessions
-  * Developed lab curriculum for both remote and in-person lab settings
+  * Prepared lab curriculum and manuals for both remote and in-person lab settings
-  * Marked students' works and hosted office hours
 * **Research Assistant**, University of Waterloo, 2019.09-2019.12
-  * Utilized ROS and MoveIt package to develop a sequence of motions for a dual-arm robotic manipulation system in a kitchen environment
+  * Implemented a sequence of motions for a dual-arm robotic manipulation system to realize automated cooking operations in a kitchen environment by utilizing C++, ROS, and MoveIt
-  * Completed mechanical design and controller tuning of a camera gimbal on a drone to stabilize the camera for image capturing
+  * Completed mechanical design and PID controller tuning of a camera gimbal on a drone for image stabilization
+  * Sourced and integrated motors and sensors into a ROS-based robotic arm for educational purposes
 * **Equipment Designer**, Tigercat Industries, 2019.01-2019.04
-  * Supported design activities of drivetrain components used on forestry machinery
+  * Analyzed and refined the design of drivetrain components used on forestry machinery
-  * Performed stress analysis, failure analysis, FEA studies, material selection and tolerance analysis on various mechanical parts such as springs, gears, fasteners, and structural components
+  * Performed stress analysis, failure analysis, FEA studies, material selection, and tolerance analysis on various mechanical parts such as springs, gears, fasteners, and structural components
-  * Improved production processes by designing new tools and updating production procedures
+  * Designed tools and updated production procedures to optimize the safety and efficiency of the production crew
 * **Automation Designer**, ATS Automation, 2018.05-2018.08
-  * Designed parts installed on automated machines and finished drawings with GD&T in Solidworks
+  * Designed components and sub-systems installed on automated assembly systems and created drawings with GD&T in Solidworks
-  * Supported ongoing automation projects independently, including component design, design change, material selection, and participation in project meetings as well as design reviews
+  * Supported ongoing industrial automation projects independently, including component design, design change, material selection, and participation in project meetings as well as design reviews
-  * Completed FEA on structurally critical parts to optimize their designs
+  * Completed FEA on critical structures to optimize their designs
-  * Performed calculations on air consumption, motor loads, and internal stresses
+  * Performed various analyses on air consumption, motor loads, and internal stresses
 * **Mechanical Engineering Coop**, Metalumen Manufacturing, 2017.09-2017.12
-  * Designed LED light fixtures and custom products using Solidworks
+  * Designed LED light fixtures and custom products using Solidworks to meet customer satisfaction
-  * Configured a new Solidworks PDM system and created the associated test plans as well as user manuals
+  * Prepared the launch of a new Solidworks PDM system and created test plans and user manuals for a smooth transition
-  * Initiated ECR/ECN processes to re-design parts for manufacturability improvement
+  * Re-designed parts to optimize their manufacturability and initiated ECR/ECN processes
-  * Assisted with the launch of an automatic product configurator by standardizing the design of existing light fixtures
+  * Assisted with the launch of a product configurator for reduced design lead time by standardizing the design of existing light fixtures
 * **Engineering Student Coop**, ABC Group, 2017.01-2017.04
-  * Developed automation programs for the designers and manufacturing team using C++ and VBA, resulting in estimated annual savings of $10,000
+  * Developed automation programs in C++ and VBA to increase the efficiency of the design and manufacturing teams, resulting in estimated annual savings of $10,000
-  * Designed tools to improve safety and efficiency of manufacturing in Siemens NX
+  * Designed tools in Siemens NX, which improved the safety and efficiency of the manufacturing team
   * Performed CNC machine utilization studies and manufacturing cost analysis
-  * Initiated and updated machine operation documents, safety documents as well as design standards
+  * Initiated and updated machine operation documents, safety documents, and design standards

 Skills
 ======
 * **Programming**: Python, C++, MATLAB/Simulink, Java
-* **Machine Learning**: PyTorch, Scikit-learn, Keras, Numpy, Matplotlib, Scipy
+* **Machine Learning**: PyTorch, Scikit-learn, Keras, Numpy, Matplotlib, Scipy, Pandas
 * **Robotics**: ROS, Gazebo
 * **Computer Vision**: OpenCV, Pillow, Scikit-image
 * **Mechanical Design**: Solidworks, AutoCAD, Siemens NX, GD&T, FEA
 * **Rapid Prototyping**: Arduino, 3D printing, soldering
 * **Version Control**: Git, Solidworks PDM
 * **Operating Systems**: Linux (Ubuntu, CentOS), Windows
-* **Documentation**: Latex, Markdown, MS Office
+* **Documentation**: LaTex, Markdown, MS Office
 * **Languages**: English, Cantonese, Mandarin

 Publications